 - Set next to the Zambezi river and bordering the famous Victoria Falls.

-- Close proximity to various activities including game drives (Mosi-oa-Tunya National Park), Elephant-Back safaris, boat cruises on the Zambezi, whitewater rafting, micro lighting, helicopter rides over the Falls, etc.
+- Close proximity to various activities including game drives (Mosi-oa-Tunya National Park), boat cruises on the Zambezi, whitewater rafting, micro lighting, helicopter rides over the falls, etc.

 Nakuru Golf Club – Nakuru, Kenya